Blog

 • How long will it take for my doctor to receive my mammogram results?

-• Can I receive my results at the same time as my doctor?
+• Can I receive my results earlier than my doctor does?

-After your mammogram appointment, your doctor will schedule a follow-up call or in-person appointment to discuss your results.
+After your mammogram appointment, your doctor will schedule a follow-up call or in-person appointment to discuss your image results and report provided by the radiologist.
 At this appointment, you can ask any questions about your results, such as:

 • Do I need additional testing?
-In some cases, your doctor may suggest additional testing, including additional imaging, to explore any irregularities shown on your results.
+In some cases, your doctor may suggest additional testing, including additional imaging, to explore any abnormalities shown on your results.

 You may wish to access your mammogram scan imaging and report as soon as possible.
 With PocketHealth you can quickly and easily access your mammogram images and report—often before your follow-up appointment with your practitioner.